jjsemaan/nadas-cuisine/README.md

 ### Security

 Views were secured by using the django class based view mixin, UserPassesTextMixin.
-Manual testing was implemented to ensure that the user who is trying to access the page is authorized.
+Manual testing was implemented to ensure that the user who is trying to access the page is authorised.

 Environment variables were stored in an env.py for local development for security purposes to ensure no secret keys, api keys or sensitive information was added the the repository.
 In production, these variables were added to the heroku config vars within the project.